macmist/twitter-random-news-bot/README.md

         }
     ---

-4. mandatory -> if you want to always pick one same theme/url, just give it the "mandatory" key (will only work for one)
+4. mandatory -> if you want to always pick one same theme/url,just give it the "mandatory" key (will only work for one)

     ---
         feed_urls = {
-            "mandatory: "url-1",  # mandatory field, will always be picked
+                "mandatory": "url-1",  # mandatory field, will always be picked
                 2: "url-2"
                 ...,
                 # theme
                 n: [
                     "url-1-theme",
                     "url-2-theme"
                 ]
             }
     ---